In addition to the contents of this page, you can keep in contact with us in the following ways

 If the College is not contacted, Student Services or the Truancy Office will contact you.

 School buses are available for out of town students.
-It is important that students are on the correct bus list and let Mrs. Hireme know if they need to change buses.
+It is important that students are on the correct bus list and let Mrs. Moller know if they need to change buses.

-If you have any concerns related to buses or behaviour on buses, please contact Mrs. Hireme.
+If you have any concerns related to buses or behaviour on buses, please contact Mrs Moller.